rkuma183/wilsonmar.github.io/_posts/2016-08-30-reminder-light-prevents-mobile-dead-battery.md

    For example, determine battery life is steadily declining.
    Recognize the usual pattern.

-0. The color and pattern of lighting is set by the app server.
+0. The color and pattern of lighting is set in a
+   GUI offered by the app server.

-0. When appropriate, a signal is sent to a <strong>light bult</strong> to light up in the bedroom.
+0. When appropriate, a signal is sent to a <strong>smart bulb</strong> which shines in the bedroom.

-   For example, projection that battery life is not going to last throug the night.
+   So this is appropriate for the deaf and hard of hearing.

-0. Press a Flic button to control the alerts:
+0. Press a <strong>Flic</strong> button to control the alerts:

    * One press to remind me again in 10 minutes (a kind of snooze button)
    * Two presses to call the phone (so I can find it)
    * Long hold to ignore (let the battery drain)
+   <br /><br />

 0. If a response is not received within a set time, an annoying <strong>alarm</strong> sounds in the home.